nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned enhancements**

 //TODO this is for countering known feature flaws to help grading, after the feature freeze.
 We can only list `4 members x 2 = 8` enhancements here

+* The current implementation of `Phone` allow users to include very long numbers that might not be a number that actually exist some part of the world.
+We also intend to allow users to include the `+` prefix to allow users to indicate country codes as well.
+The invalid message `Phone numbers must start with at least 3 digits.` as a result will need to be updated to reflect on this change.
+* The current implementation of `AlternateContact` does not allow users to include whitespace in `TYPE` and `USERNAME` and `USERNAME` only supports `._-` symbols.
+We intend to allow users to include whitespace as well as more `USERNAME` so that `AlternateContact` can be used more flexibly.